rtlavkush07/AuraTracker/README.md

 Install dependencies: npm install

-Start the backend: npm run server
+Start the backend: npm start (for server)

-Start the frontend: npm run client
+Start the frontend: npm run dev (for client)

 Access the application at localhost